kastldratza/zoomrec/README.md

 ### Preparation

-To have access to the recordings, a volume is mounted, so you need to create a folder that container users can access.
+To have access to the recordings, a volume is mounted, so you need to create a folder that container user can access.

 **[ IMPORTANT ]**

 #### Create folders and set permissions (on Host)

 ```
-mkdir -p recordings/screenshots
+mkdir -p recordings
 chown -R 1000:1000 recordings

 mkdir -p audio